Licensing and exams

 Structural (requires current licensure as a WA PE before applying)

-Work experience gained outside the U.S. must be under the direct supervision of a professional engineer licensed in the United States or a professional engineer (PEng) licensed in Canada to be considered.
+Work experience gained outside the U.S. must be under the direct supervision of an engineer licensed in the jurisdiction where the work experience was gained.
+International experience will be reviewed by the board.

-For any experience to be considered there must be a PE in the company.
+For any experience to be considered there must be a Professional Engineer in the company.
+If you have questions, please contact the board office.

 Once you are approved for the exam by WA State, you can take the exam anywhere that is offered by NCEES.